This week's community billboard

 IPSWICH:Ipswich Stamp Club meets on the first Thursday of the month 7-9pm at 1st floor, Humanities Building, corner South and Nicholas Sts.
 32887007.

 NEW CHUM:Ipswich Historical Society Cooneana Heritage Centre, 1041 Redbank Plains Rd.
-Open from 10am-2pm on Thursdays and Saturdays and the 2nd and 4th Sunday of every month from March to November.
+Open from 10am-2pm on Thursdays and Saturdays and the second and fourth Sunday of every month from March to November.
 32820358.

 LEICHHARDT:Active Families Group walks every Thursday from 9.30-10.30am.
 Meet at Leichhardt One Mile Community.
 38121270.